ethereum/EIPs/EIPS/eip-draft_sane_evm_limits.md

 - allowed by certain test cases in the [Ethereum testing suite]
 - and implicitly also allowed by certain assumptions, such as due to gas limits some of these values cannot grow past a certain limit

-Most of the limits proposed in this document have been previously explored and tested in [EVM].
+Most of the limits proposed in this document have been previously explored and tested in [EVMC].

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->